inmksolutions/accrivo/faq.md

 **Q: Does Accrivo send my financial data to a server?**
 **A:** No. Accrivo is **offline-first**.
 Your financial data is stored locally on your device only.
 There are no forced cloud syncs.
 The optional Google Drive backup is initiated only by you, and the backup file is saved directly in your own Drive.

+**Q: Do you track my usage or send crash reports?**
+**A:** We use Firebase for anonymized analytics and crash reporting to improve the app.
+However, you have **Total Telemetry Control**.
+You can easily opt out of Analytics, Crashlytics, and Cloud Messaging directly from the app's settings.

+**Q: Is there any fraud prevention built-in?**
+**A:** Yes.
+We utilize the Google Play Integrity API and Cloudflare to prevent fraudulent installations and secure our referral system, ensuring fair play without accessing your personal financial data.

 **Q: Can I lock the app for extra security?**
 **A:** Yes.
 Navigate to **Settings → Security & Lock** to configure a PIN-based lock.
 Once enabled, the app will require your biometric (fingerprint/face) or PIN to open.
 The lock screen also uses a security question as a fallback recovery method.